filmhubhq/filmhubhq.github.io/_faq/index2.md

 id: faq-index
 ---
 ###General Information
-1. Is KinoNation fully launched and up & running?
+1. Is Filmhub fully launched and up & running?

     Yes.
 We’ve completed most of the very complex software engineering, and we’ve signed multiple deals with video-on-demand platforms in the U.S. and internationally.
 We have over 100 features and documentaries in our beta test and we’re delivering multiple films each day to our beta partners such as Hulu, Amazon, Viewster, etc.